 Phone: (207) 755-5952

-A graduate of St. Lawrence University, 2016 marks Amanda Hamilton's first year on the Bates coaching staff.
+A graduate of St. Lawrence University, 2017 marks Amanda Hamilton's second year on the Bates coaching staff.
 She played four years of varsity soccer at St. Lawrence and was part of program that saw its first NCAA championships appearance since 1989 as well as two consecutive Liberty League finals appearances.

 Hamilton earned All-Academic Liberty League honors all four years at St. Lawrence and interned with the SLU department of athletics in a variety of roles.